Ronnie Gilbert: Later music and activism

 In 1991, Gilbert recorded "Lincoln and Liberty" and "When Johnny Comes Marching Home" for the compilation album, Songs of the Civil War.

-In 1992, she accompanied the Vancouver Men's Chorus on the song Music in My Mother's House from their album Signature.
+In 1992, she accompanied the Vancouver Men's Chorus on the song "Music in My Mother's House" from their album Signature.

 At the age of 10, after hearing Paul Robeson sing for the first time, Gilbert commented: "Songs are dangerous, songs are subversive and can change your life."

 She continued to tour and appear in plays, folk festivals, and music festivals well into her 80s.
-She continued her protest work, participating in groups such as Women in Black to protest Israeli occupation of Palestinian territories in addition to United States policies in the middle-east.
-In 2006, the Weavers received a Lifetime Achievement Award at the Grammys.
+She also continued her protest work, participating in groups such as Women in Black to protest Israeli occupation of Palestinian territories in addition to United States policies in the Middle East.

+In 2006, the Weavers received a Grammy Lifetime Achievement Award.
 Gilbert and Hellerman accepted the award.
 Pete Seeger was unable to attend the ceremony, and Hays had died in 1981.
 Seeger died in 2014.